Walid-1998/os_Ticket_Deployment/README.md

 > [!IMPORTANT]
 > Each step includes written instructions followed by a screenshot.
-Expand the See screenshots section to view the images.
+Expand section to view the images.

 > [!TIP]
 > Make Sure You Have Enabled Copy and Paste in Oracle VirtualBox